 Let the thesis statement be the guide

 Like any other argumentative writing, a literature review should have a thesis statement, sometimes called hypothesis, i.e. a one-liner stating your goal in writing the review.
 All your topic sentences should be in line with this goal.
 When writing, keep asking yourself whether this is aligned with the thesis statement.
 This aids your writing to stay focused, and it helps the reader to understand your writing too.
 Should the thesis statement be explicitly written?
 From my understanding, usually thesis statement is placed as the last sentence in introductory paragraph and the first sentence in concluding paragraph.
 But I think it depends on what kind of writing it is.
-One source I found valuable in understanding what a literature review should like is this.
+This article explains in more detail what a literature review should look like.

 Use the best tool for the job